beyondcode/claude-hooks-sdk/README.md

 A Laravel-inspired PHP SDK for building Claude Code hook responses with a clean, fluent API.
 This SDK makes it easy to create structured JSON responses for Claude Code hooks using an expressive, chainable interface.

+Claude Code hooks are user-defined shell commands that execute at specific points in Claude Code's lifecycle, providing deterministic control over its behavior.
+For more details, see the [Claude Code Hooks documentation](https://docs.anthropic.com/en/docs/claude-code/hooks).

 ## Installation

 You can install the package via composer: